This Lil' Game We Play

 "This Lil' Game We Play" is the lead single released from Subway's only album, Good Times.
-The song featured female R&B group 702 and was produced and written by Gerald Levert and Edwin "Tony" Nicholas.
+The song featured the female R&B group 702 and was produced and written by Gerald Levert and Edwin "Tony" Nicholas.

 Released late in 1994, by early 1995 "This Lil' Game We Play" became a major hit for the groups, spending 20 weeks on the Billboard Hot 100, reaching a peak of 15 during the week of April 15, 1995.
 By June 15, 1995, the single achieved a gold certification from the RIAA for sales of 500,000 copies.
-Despite the success of the single, neither Subway's album Good Times nor any of their follow-up singles were able to achieve much success and the group disbanded in 1996 without releasing another top-40 hit.
+Despite the single's success, neither Subway's album Good Times nor any of their follow-up singles were able to achieve much success.
+The group disbanded in 1996 without releasing another top-40 hit.
 702 had a successful career in music, releasing three albums and obtaining several top-40 hits from 1996 to 2003.